-From Bagolino, which every year in October organises a big festival to celebrate the passage of sheep, cows, and goats to other villages in Sabbia Valley – Vobarno, Treviso Bresciano, Pertica Alta, Preseglie, Pertica Bassa, Bione, Agnosine, and Mura.
-From upper Lake Garda, in particular Tremosine, to the municipalities of Camonica Valley like Borno, Edolo, Esine, Monno, and Corteno Golgi.
-Transhumance is still alive and ready to strike a chord in you.
+From Bagolino, which every year in October organises a big festival to celebrate the passage of sheep, cattle, and goats, and the other villages in Sabbia Valley – Vobarno, Treviso Bresciano, Pertica Alta, Preseglie, Pertica Bassa, Bione, Agnosine and Mura – to upper Lake Garda, in particular Tremosine, up to the towns in Camonica Valley like Borno, Edolo, Esine, Monno, and Corteno Golgi: transhumance still retains its charming and evocative character.